I Can Do Bad All by Myself (film): Plot

-The film opens with April, a self-centered, alcoholic singer, performing at the nightclub Club Indigo where she works.

-On the other side of town, Madea and Joe Simmons catch Jennifer, Manny, and Byron breaking into their house.
-After hearing the children’s troubles, Madea welcomes and feeds them.
-Manny tells Madea that they're living with their grandmother Rose, whom they haven't seen in four days, and their mother is deceased.
-They tell her that their only other relative is their Aunt April.
+Madea and Joe Simmons catch Jennifer, Manny, and Byron breaking into their house.
+The children, whose mother is deceased, are living with their grandmother Rose but have not seen her in four days.

-April shares her home with her abusive boyfriend Randy, who's married with children.
-The next morning, Madea brings the kids to April's house, but April doesn’t want to be bothered.
-Meanwhile, Pastor Brian sends a Colombian immigrant named Sandino to her house for work and a place to stay.
-April puts Sandino in her basement and wants to lock him down there because she doesn't know him that well.
+Meanwhile, their aunt April, an alcoholic singer, lives with her abusive boyfriend Randy, who is married with children.
+Madea brings the kids to April, who does not want to be bothered.
+Meanwhile, Pastor Brian sends Sandino, a Colombian immigrant, to her house for work and a place to stay.
+April puts Sandino in her basement, instantly disliking him.
 While working around the house, Sandino surprises April by cleaning himself up.
-When Randy arrives, he sees April with the kids and Sandino and heckles him while making not-so subtle advances at Jennifer.
+Randy eventually sees April with the kids and heckles Sandino while making advances at Jennifer.

-Shortly afterward, Pastor Brian and Wilma, a church member, come to inform April that her mother Rose died from a fatal brain aneurysm while riding on a city bus and was cremated.
-April is devastated by the news and seeks comfort from Randy.
-However, he is sleeping and shrugs her off.
-Later, Sandino comforts April as she tells him about her mother's death and the last time she spoke with her.
-Shortly afterward, Jennifer, Manny, and Byron return to April's after searching for their grandmother, and April dejectedly tells them the news.
+Meanwhile, April learns that Rose is actually deceased, having died from a brain aneurysm on a city bus.
+Since there was no way to contact any relatives, the city ordered for her remains to be cremated in the event someone claimed her.
+Devastated, April seeks comfort from Randy, who is sleeping and shrugs her off.
+Later, Sandino comforts April, who tells him about the last time she spoke with her mother.

 Depressed, Jennifer goes to Madea wanting to know how to pray.
-Inexperienced with prayer, Madea attempts to instruct her in a scene that plays out comically.
+Inexperienced with prayer, Madea attempts to instruct her.

-Later that night, Tanya, Club Indigo's bartender, sings "I Can Do Bad".
-Before singing the song, Tanya strongly confronts April about her attitude.
-She says that April must change her selfish ways and think about the safety of Byron, Manny and Jennifer.
-Tanya declares she loves April, but says she can’t help her unless she helps herself.

-Over time, Sandino and April become good friends.
+Sandino and April eventually become good friends.
 Sandino fixes a ruined bedroom in her house.
 This makes Manny and Byron happy, but upsets Jennifer, who feels April does not want them there.
-While on a date, Sandino tells April he doesn't understand why she is with Randy and asks if she loves Randy.
-He tells her what true love is to him.
-One Sunday morning, Sandino eagerly knocks on April's bedroom door to get April ready for church, but Randy threatens to kill Sandino if he continues to spend time with April.
+While on a date, Sandino tells April he does not understand why she is with Randy.
+One Sunday morning, Sandino knocks on April's bedroom door to get her ready for church, but Randy threatens to kill him if he continues to spend time with April.